ToggleButton not always trigger

 I was able to reproduce it with the touchpad in a Linux VM.
 It didn’t happen every time with the touchpad.
 Probably every 10-20th time.

 It only happened with the VST2 plugin and our CLAP.
 It also looks our other plugins don’t have this issue, even though they use the same button and the same JUCE.
-I think this is timing related.
+I think this is timing related (edit: also other plugins with many UI components are affected).

 The buttons are assigned to their parameter with an attachment and they also do onStateChanged() to set flags.
 We don’t do any special things here.